+Modern Languages Literatures College of Humanities and Social Sciences

+INTRODUCTION

-Modern Languages and Literatures College of Humanities and Social Sciences INTRODUCTION The Department of Modern Languages and Literatures offers a wide diversity of programs of language, cultural studies, linguistics, literature, and teacher education aimed at meeting the varying needs of today's students.
+The Department of Modern Languages and Literatures offers a wide diversity of programs of language, cultural studies, linguistics, literature and teacher education aimed at meeting the varying needs of today's students.

 In our changing world, we must lower barriers to understanding.
 Communicating effectively in a foreign language is not simply an exercise in the acquisition of linguistic skills.
-In learning another language, we also gain insight into the thinking of another culture (often very different from our own); insights which afford us the perspective necessary to examine critically our own cultural values.
-In our department, we view language, culture, linguistics and literature as integrally related facets of the complex phenomenon of human communication which help us better understand ourselves, each other, our values, and our roles in a changing multicultural world.
+In learning another language, we also gain insight into the thinking of another culture (often very different from our own); insights that afford us the perspective necessary to critically examine our own cultural values.
+In our department, we view language, culture, linguistics and literature as integrally related facets of the complex phenomenon of human communication that help us better understand ourselves, each other, our values and our roles in a changing multicultural world.

 Our department has well-established baccalaureate programs in French, German, Japanese and Spanish, and master's programs in French, German and Spanish.
-Additionally, we offer training for the California secondary credential program in Spanish, French, German, and Japanese (FLED), a post baccalaureate program leading to a Certificate in Teaching English to Speakers of Other Languages (TESOL) and an M.S. in Education with a concentration in Teaching English to Speakers of Other Languages (TESOL).
+Additionally, we offer training for the California secondary credential program in Spanish, French, German and Japanese (FLED), a post baccalaureate program leading to a Certificate in Teaching English to Speakers of Other Languages (TESOL) and an M.S. in Education with a concentration in Teaching English to Speakers of Other Languages (TESOL).
 In addition to our degree and certificate programs, we offer minors in French, German, Japanese, Portuguese and Spanish.
-Course work is also offered in Arabic, Chinese, Italian, Korean, Latin, Persian, and Vietnamese.
+Coursework is also offered in Arabic, Chinese, Italian, Korean, Latin, Persian and Vietnamese.

 Students interested in developing language and cultural competencies find a variety of programs in Modern Languages and Literatures.
-Programs are designed for those who wish to pursue more advanced studies of language and literatures, as well as for the growing number of individuals who will find ability to communicate in other languages and sensitivity to other cultures important components in career preparation in the United States and abroad.
+Programs are designed for those who wish to pursue more advanced studies of language and literature, as well as for the growing number of individuals who will find ability to communicate in other languages and sensitivity to other cultures important components in career preparation in the United States and abroad.
 Our programs are designed for those planning careers in education, government, social services, translation services, assessment, literature and the expanding areas of international business.

 Our goal is to assist students in developing competence in other languages through teaching the majority of our courses in the target language.
 We strive to deepen students' knowledge about language and the humanities through various means-reading representative authors in their respective literatures, familiarizing students with the cultural traditions of the peoples whose language they study, and expanding students' knowledge of linguistics and socio-cultural context.
 As a department engaged in service learning, many of our majors apply their growing knowledge of languages and cultures to real community contexts.

+CREDENTIAL INFORMATION

-FACULTY Nathan Carr, Hélène Domon, Michèle Druon, Janet Eyring, Reyes Fidalgo, Juan Carlos Gallego, Leon Gilbert, Ronald Harmon, Juan Ishikawa, Josefina Hess, C. George Peale, Sandra Pérez-Linggi, Setsue Shibata, Curtis Swanson, Marjorie Tussing, Pilar Valero-Costa, Lydia Vélez, Cheryl Zimmerman.
-CREDENTIAL INFORMATION The Department of Modern Languages and Literatures offers approved Single Subject Matter Preparation Programs in French, German, Japanese and Spanish for prospective secondary teachers seeking the Single Subject Teaching Credential in conjunction with the Department of Secondary Education.
-Information concerning admission to Teacher Education is available at the Center for Careers in Teaching (714-278-7130) (http://www.fullerton.edu/cct) and in the Office of Admission to Teacher Education (714-278-3352).
-DEPARTMENT CHAIR Janet Eyring DEPARTMENT OFFICE Humanities 835A DEPARTMENT WEBSITE http://hss.fullerton.edu/mll MODERN LANGUAGE MEDIA CENTER Humanities 325 PROGRAMS OFFERED Bachelor of Arts in French, German, Japanese, and Spanish Minor in French, German, Japanese, Portuguese, and Spanish Master of Arts in French, German, and Spanish Master of Science in Education: Teaching English to Speakers of Other Languages (TESOL) Certificate for Teaching English to Speakers of Other Languages (TESOL) Business Language Concentrations for:
+The Department of Modern Languages and Literatures offers approved Single Subject Matter Preparation Programs in French, German, Japanese and Spanish for prospective secondary teachers seeking the Single Subject Teaching Credential in conjunction with the Department of Secondary Education.
+Information concerning

+DEPARTMENT CHAIR

+Janet Eyring

+DEPARTMENT OFFICE

+Humanities 835A

+DEPARTMENT WEBSITE

+http://hss.fullerton.edu/mll

+MODERN LANGUAGE MEDIA CENTER

+Humanities 325

+PROGRAMS OFFERED

+Bachelor of Arts in French, German,

+Japanese and Spanish

+Minor in French, German, Japanese,

+Portuguese and Spanish

+Master of Arts in French, German and

+Spanish

+Master of Science in Education: